 Visit Glastonbury Abbey, where the great English hero King Arthur is buried.
 Learn more about the tales and legends of King Arthur

 Visit Chalice Well, a beautiful garden and orchards.
 Legend has it that Joseph of Arimathea buried the Holy Grail on this site, which then became a spring, from which holy water flowed that brought eternal youth to anyone who drank it.
-It is also home to the country’s oldest well and is an oasis of peace and tranquility
+It is also home to the country’s oldest well and is an oasis of peace and tranquillity

 Head to Glastonbury Tor, an impressive monument that watches over the surrounding landscape.
 Known as the Island of Avalon, this is where King Arthur was taken to be healed of his fatal battle wounds after fighting Mordred at the Battle of Camlann.